Why Your Entity Structure Can Save You Real Money at Year-End

 The three signals you may be leaving money on the table

-If net income is consistently healthy and you’re still using a “starter” setup, you might be paying more self-employment and income taxes than necessary.
+- Profitability has climbed, but your structure hasn’t changed.
+If net income is consistently healthy and you’re on a “starter” setup, you might be paying more self-employment and income taxes than necessary.

-Random owner draws and no consistent payroll?
-That can be a sign the structure isn’t matched to the way money actually moves—reducing flexibility and tax efficiency.
+- You’re paying yourself haphazardly.
+Random owner draws and no consistent payroll can signal a mismatch—reducing flexibility and tax efficiency.

+- Your compliance feels heavier than your benefits.
 Structures with extra paperwork should earn their keep.
-If the cost/complexity outweighs tax benefits, it’s time to revisit.
+If cost or complexity outweighs tax benefits, revisit.

 What a smart year-end review looks like